SamVanhoutte/azureml-demo/README.md

-# azureml-demo
+# ML Ops with Azure Machine Learning

-Source code of my presentation on implementing MLOps with Azure ML
+This repo contains all demo code and the presentation for my MLOps talk